brezzan/SongRadar_mobile/README.md

 - flutter pub get

-6-)Create the virtual environemnt for api to run.
+6-)Create the virtual environment for api to run.
 Check the backend side

   https://github.com/ilhaniskurt/songradar-backend